Such ordinary people

 Ph.D.

 Federica was the first biologist post-doc in our lab.
 She contributed to settle our experimental biology lab, implementing the Oxford Nanopore Technologies direct mRNA protocol and the Lexogen CORALL protocol for total mRNA sequencing.
-She is now professor at secondary high school!
-Federica has interests in:Alternative Splicing, Tumor evolution, and Epitranscriptome.
+She is now teacher at secondary high school!

 We discuss our ideas with talented people: